hampusn/sitevision-api-docset/README.md

+*This repository is no longer maintained.
+See [hampusn/sitevision-dash-docs](https://github.com/hampusn/sitevision-dash-docs) for dash docset generated and updated automatically.*

 # SiteVision API Dash Documentation Set

 A simple makefile to generate a SiteVision API [Docset][1] for use in the macOS app [Dash][2].